In the beginning was Cyberspace

 In the beginning was Cyberspace.

-Open to anyone, it became the home of the mind of many good people, the natives.
-Self-declared independent and with its own rules, without physical borders.
-Above all free, full of potential and hope for the future.
+Open to all, it became home to the minds of many good people, the natives.
+Self-declared independent, with its own rules and no physical borders.
+Above all, it was free, full of potential, and full of hope for the future.

-Soon the abundant fertility of the soil aroused the attention of those still distracted.
-Forces from much older kingdoms began to invade.
-Some preached the sacred Law, others came only for the promised gold.
-After all, if a new sun was rising, it should be for everyone.
+Soon, the abundant fertility of the soil attracted the attention of those who had been distracted.
+Forces from ancient kingdoms began to invade.
+Some preached the sacred Law, others came only for the promise of gold.
+After all, if a new sun was rising, it should shine for everyone.

-The settlers applied the ancient knowledge: laws were passed, walls erected, land sold, fiefdoms and walled gardens built.
-The common space became smaller and smaller, until it almost disappeared.
-Legislators, lost, fell into the temptation of suppressing rights as the way to bring order to this lawless land of evildoers and outcasts - a reaction of fear, from those who don't understand where they are and fear the unknown.
-New-intermediates drained rivers and lakes, erected walls, and begun to collect tolls.
+The settlers applied their ancient knowledge: laws were passed, walls erected, land sold, fiefdoms and walled gardens built.
+The common space grew smaller and smaller, until it almost disappeared.
+Legislators, lost, gave into the temptation of suppressing rights as the way to bring order to this lawless land of evildoers and outcasts - fearful reactions from those who don't understand where they are and fear the unknown.
+New-intermediates drained rivers and lakes, built walls, and begun collecting tolls.
 We all applauded and admired the convenience of the highway.

-Later, we realized.
-The ancient knowledge had yielded known results.
-Half a dozen untouchable emperors and a widening gap separating them from the rabble.
-Capitalize became the order, surveillance the currency.
-The promise of democratization had become a weapon of manipulation.
-Disinformation reigned.
+Later, we understood.
+The ancient knowledge had yielded known results: a handful of untouchable emperors and a widening gap between them and the rabble.
+Profit became the command, surveillance the currency.
+The promise of democratization turned into a weapon of manipulation.
+Disinformation spread.
 Hate returned.

 And existentially we doubted: after all, it had not been a great idea?
-The green of the fields gave way to ashes, hope to pessimism.
-We wanted to change, but didn't know how - maybe there is no longer a way.
-And the legislators are still lost - maybe everything is lost.
-And the walls continue to grow with no sign of slowing down.
-They have reached the state, the schools, the newsrooms.
+The green of the fields turned to ash, hope to pessimism.
+We wanted change but didn't know how - maybe there is no longer a way.
+And legislators remain lost - maybe everything is lost.
+And the walls keep rising, without slowing down.
+They have reached the State, the schools, the newsrooms.
 All of Gaul has been occupied.

 All of it?!
 No!
-All over the world, small groups of unyielding people are still resisting.
-Among them is the digital rights movement, which combines the technological expertise of hackers with an uncompromising defense of human rights in the digital world.
+Across the world, small groups of unyielding people still resist.
+Among them is the digital rights movement, which combines the technological expertise of hackers with an uncompromising defense of human rights in the digital realm.

-And we tell you: do not confuse the gray walls you now see with the green fields they hide.
-The Internet can be a free and beautiful place, but we have lost our way.
-It is urgent to go back to the origins, to break down the walls.
-Open instead of close, decentralize instead of centralize.
-To be more and more free.
-To understand and think critically about technology, so that we can use reason - not faith - when legislating.
+And so we tell you: do not mistake the gray walls you see now with the green fields they conceal.
+The Internet can be free and beautiful, but we have lost the way.
+It is urgent to return to the origins, to break down the walls.
+To open instead of close, to decentralize instead of centralize.
+To be become ever freer.
+To understand and to think critically about technology, so that we can use reason - not faith - when legislating.

 We can and are capable of doing better.
 A better Internet is possible, a better world is possible.
 It is also extremely difficult - but that does not intimidate us.